 The pattern that should worry you more than any single prediction

-On magnitude, something close to a consensus quietly exists.
+On magnitude, though, something close to a consensus quietly exists.
 Kurzweil, Altman, Hassabis, Amodei, Musk, Hinton, Bengio, Yudkowsky; the utopians and the doomsayers; every one of them agrees the change is civilization-scale and that the defining events land inside this decade.
 The only real dissent on magnitude comes from the skeptics, and even they grant serious disruption in the next several years.

 Our predictions · The Great Repricing and Debasement